Liam Turner

 Liam Turner (born 22 July 1999) is an Irish rugby union player, currently playing for Pro14 and European Rugby Champions Cup side Leinster.
 A former captain of the winning Blackrock Senior Cup Team, his preferred position is wing.
 Turner made his debut for Leinster in October 2020.

 National team

-Turner represents the Ireland national rugby sevens team on the World Rugby Sevens Series, where he plays as a forward.
+Turner represented the Ireland national rugby sevens team on the World Rugby Sevens Series, where he played as a forward.
 He debuted for the national sevens team in 2020.